thunderbird/webext-docs/windows.rst

          :name: [``width``]
          :type: (integer)

          The width to resize the window to in pixels.
-This value is ignored for panels.